d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Training

-Now that we have all of the parts in place, we are ready to [**implement the main training loop.**]
+Now that we have all of the parts in place (parameters, data, loss function, model, and optimizer), we are ready to [**implement the main training loop.**]
-It is crucial that you understand this code because you will see nearly identical training loops over and over again throughout your career in deep learning.
+It is crucial that you understand this code well since it the archetype of almost all training loops in deep learning.

-In each iteration, we will grab a minibatch of training examples, and pass them through our model to obtain a set of predictions.
+In each iteration, we grab a minibatch of training examples, and pass them through our model to obtain a set of predictions.
 After calculating the loss, we initiate the backwards pass through the network, storing the gradients with respect to each parameter.
 Finally, we will call the optimization algorithm `sgd` to update the model parameters.
 In summary, we will execute the following loop:

 * Initialize parameters $(\mathbf{w}, b)$
 * Repeat until done